hyee/dbcli/README.md

 Branch `With-JRE` contains the shrinked JRE bundle, if you don't have JRE installed, you may switch to that branch to download.
 Due to the region and charset differences, this JRE bundle is not guaranteed to work well.<br/>

-###Configure terminal window
+###Windows: Configure terminal window
-To avoid the word wrap in the terminal window which affects the print layout, following settings are recommended in Windows command window:
+For Windows OS, to avoid the word wrap in the terminal window which affects the print layout, following settings are recommended in Windows command window:

 * In the `Layout` tab, set buffer width and buffer height as `500+`
 * In the `Font` tab, change the font size as smaller value.

+###Linux: Pre-Requisitions
+Linux must be the `64-bit` version, and make sure `glibc >= v2.4`(use `ldd --version` to verify) are installed.
+Since Linux terminal doesn't have horizontal scrollbar, smaller font is preferred.

 ###Configure environment
 Before running dbcli, make sure that you have installed JRE 1.8+ in your local PC.
 If you are using the version of "With-JRE" branch, this step can be skipped.

-Create file `init.cfg` under the "data" directory with following content:
+Create file `init.cfg` under the "data" directory with following content(for non-Windows OS use `export` instead):

     SET JRE_HOME=<JRE HOME>
     SET TNS_ADM=<location of tnsnames.ora>